 Angkor Thom & NGO circus project

-Those keen for an early start can revisit Angkor Wat this morning and see this spectacular complex at sunrise.
+Early risers have the opportunity to return Angkor Wat this morning and see this spectacular complex at sunrise (optional - pay locally).
 We then drive to the temples of Banteay Srei, stopping enroute to visit an exotic butterfly sanctuary and the village of Preak Dak.
 At the village, we take part in our community tree planting initiative and help plant mango and jackfruit saplings.